 New Hanover County is a non-entitlement community.
 The CDBG program is provided through the NC Department of Commerce, Division of Community Assistance Programs.

-New Hanover County designed the Workforce Housing Gap Rental Assistance Pilot Program to help build stronger neighborhoods and communities by alleviating some of the housing cost burden.
-By granting eligible participants, earning between 60% and 120% of the area median income, a monthly subsidy of $200 per month for single person households and $300 for multiple person households, the county is hoping to close the gap between incomes and rent.
+New Hanover County designed the Workforce Housing Gap Rental Assistance Pilot Program to help build stronger neighborhoods and communities by alleviating some of the housing cost burdens.
+In its second year and under new guidelines, households earning between 60 to 80 percent of the Area Median Income are eligible for the program.
+Qualified households will be directly provided a $450 reimbursement subsidy per month to compensate for rental costs.

-The Workforce Housing Rental Assistance Pilot Program applications were accepted between September 7 through September 20.
+The Workforce Housing Rental Assistance Pilot Program applications are open through September 30, 2022.

 For questions about the program, please contact Rachel LaCoe email@example.com.